scavet64/NoiseBean/README.md

 ## Release History

+* 1.3.1
+    * Implemented sorting for Game Play Times
+	* Addressing an issue regarding voting
+	* Using new version format
 * 0.1.3
     * Refactored the tracking of user information
     * Added the ability to track the gametime sessions for members